MISP/misp-bump/README.md

 First of all: MISP admins login by providing the base URL of their instance and their authkey (automationkey).

 On a successfull login the admins profile and the linked organisation information will be downloaded automatically.
-This information can be updated at any time from the profile view.
+This information can be updated at any time in the profile screen.

-From the main screen you can start a synchronisation process by pressing the dedicated button.
+In the main screen you can start a synchronisation process by pressing the dedicated button.

 The synchronisation process consists of 3 steps:
 1. **Key Exchange**